18-038-MEL-CS/Query-based-system-adapted-for-Genomics-and-similar-purposes/README.md

 ```

 #####**6.21: error_list()**
 The error_list is defined as an R array, and is used to track files which are added by any same individual twice or more in order to prevent double-counting.
 Any individual who tries to add more than one file will fail on the second or higher attempt, since the check_identity() which runs before a block can be created will return a 1, indicating the presence of a repeat identity, after which the respondent's number in question will be sent to the error_list.
 This error list is subsequently printed out.
-This is especially useful when the person creating the blockchain already has a bulk of VCF files (along with all corresponding identities) to begin with, in which case the files can be added rapidly through a for loop, and the exact files which have repeated identities will be displayed in the error_list, leaving out the need for a tedious manual check.
+This is especially useful when the person creating the blockchain already has a bulk of VCF files (along with all corresponding identities) to begin with, in which case the files can be added rapidly through a for-loop, and the exact files which have repeated identities will be displayed in the error_list, leaving out the need for a tedious manual check.

 A variable to measure the length of the blockchain is initialized and set to 0.